Josef Liesler

-Josef Liesler (19 September 1912, in Vidolice near Kadaň - 23 August 2005, in Prague) was a Czech surrealist painter, graphic designer, illustrator, exlibris and postage stamp designer.
+Josef Liesler (19 September 1912 – 23 August 2005) was a Czech surrealist painter, graphic designer, illustrator, exlibris and postage stamp designer.

+Life

-He studied art at University of the Architecture and Structural Engineering, Prague in 1934-38 under professors Cyril Bouda, Oldřich Blažíček, and Josef Sejpka.
+Liesler was born on 19 September 1912, in Vidolice, Bohemia, Austria-Hungary (today part of Pětipsy, Czech Republic).
+He studied art at the Czech Technical University in Prague, Faculty of the Architecture and Structural Engineering, in 1934–1938 under professors Cyril Bouda, Oldřich Blažíček and Josef Sejpka.
 He became a member of the Mánes Union of Fine Arts (1942) and SČUG Hollar (1945).
 He illustrated over one hundred book titles and he created many drawings of postage stamps and exlibris.
 He received a UNESCO award for the finest stamp design (Hydrologic decade).
 His production is represented in many prominent Czech and international collections, including the Galleria degli Uffizi in Florence.

-He was married to Blazena Málková and has two sons.
+He was married to Blažena Málková and has two sons.